Probe finds Trump officials repeatedly violated Hatch Act

 People are also reading…

-Among the officials cited are former White House Chief of Staff Mark Meadows, Jared Kushner, who served as senior adviser to the president, former White House press secretary Kayleigh McEnany, Kellyanne Conway, then counselor to the president, Stephen Miller, who served as Trump's senior policy adviser, and Robert O’Brien, the former national security adviser.
+Among the officials cited are former White House chief of staff Mark Meadows; Kushner, Trump's son-in-law, who served as senior adviser to the president; former White House press secretary Kayleigh McEnany,; Kellyanne Conway, then counselor to the president; Stephen Miller, who served as Trump's senior policy adviser; and Robert O’Brien, the former national security adviser.
 Conway had been repeatedly cited by the office, which at one point went so far as to call for her removal.

 “In each case, the subject official was identified by their official title, discussed administration policies and priorities related to their official duties, and/or spoke from the White House grounds,” the report reads.